chrisotto6/card-shuffling/README.md

 ### HTTP-Server
 Once all changes have been built and you are ready to see your changes running this command will start a new service defaulted to localhost:8080 to test the changes.
 >npm run start
+### Mocha
+To run the unit tests run the following command.
+>npm run test

 ## Release Notes
 ### 1.0.0